Sitia: Infrastructure

 The municipality of Sitia is served by the Sitia Public Airport which offers several domestic destinations.
 The first landing occurred on June 7, 1984 and the airport opened officially on June 9, 1984.
 Construction of new building facilities that included a control tower was completed in May 1993.
 Runway and apron extension works were finished in May 2003.
-Recently (2011), the local authorities have completed negotiations with international travel agents for organizing regular charter flights starting in May 2012.
-Currently (2011), local officials are under negotiations with the low-cost airline Ryanair.
+In 2011, the local authorities completed negotiations with international travel agents for organising regular charter flights starting in May 2012.
+The same year, local officials negotiationed with the low-cost airline Ryanair.

 In addition, Sitia is served by a port which connects Sitia and eastern Crete with several other Greek islands as well as with the port of Piraeus.
 The town also has a marina which accommodates smaller fishing boats and yachts.

 Health services

-The General Hospital of Sitia was founded in 1947 as a local health center and was later (1994) relocated to a new 7500m2 (110-bed capacity) building and accordingly upgraded to serve as the main hospital for the municipality of Sitia and the surrounding area.
+Sitia General Hospital was founded in 1947 as a local health center and was later (1994) relocated to a new 7500m2 (110-bed capacity) building and accordingly upgraded to serve as the main hospital for the municipality of Sitia and the surrounding area.